-The multi-team owner is one of drag racing’s pioneers in Funny Car and in March 2019, he was enshrined into the Motorsports Hall of Fame of America.
+Schumacher is heralded as one of drag racing’s pioneers in the Funny Car class, and in March 2019, he was enshrined into the Motorsports Hall of Fame of America.
 In 2013, he was inducted into the prestigious International Motorsports Hall of Fame at Talladega Motor Speedway.
-He was one of the fiercest match racers to ever compete in a Funny Car and won five NHRA national events from 1970 to 1973, including the 1970 U.S. Nationals at Indianapolis.
+Schumacher was one of the fiercest match racers to ever compete in a Funny Car and won five NHRA national events from 1970 to 1973, including the 1970 U.S. Nationals at Indianapolis.
 In 1974, Schumacher retired from drag racing to develop his family business, Schumacher Electric Corp., one of the world’s leading manufacturers of battery chargers.
-He returned to NHRA Drag Racing in 1998 as team owner of the Top Fuel dragster driven by his son.
-A year later, DSR partnered with the U.S. Army as the primary sponsor on Tony’s dragster, which became one of the longest running partnerships after 18 seasons.